 The five-dollar ticket program makes it possible for each and every student in my large lecture classes to experience the music we study—often performed by the very same artists whose recordings we listen to— in a magnificent setting.
 For these students—all members of the iPod generation—the opportunity to experience live music at its best is truly transformative.

-—Henry Spiller, Associate Professor and Chair, Department of Music
+—Henry Spiller, Associate Professor, Department of Music

 I can’t imagine teaching my Psychology of Music class without having the students go and hear, and then write about, a live concert.
 The Curriculum Connections program provides an extremely affordable way for students to experience world-class music they might not otherwise hear, in a world-class concert hall.
 For many, it is a first-time experience that is simply mind-blowing.